-Unfortunately so many marketers seem to try to monetise their audience on Social Media by just pasting links.
+Unfortunately so many marketers seem to try to monetize their audience on Social Media by just pasting links.

 Just make sure that your messages are either entertaining, educational or invitational.
-Also don’t just pitch, pitch, pitch.
+Also don’t just pitch, pitch, pitch with the hard sell every time.
 The value to pitch ratio should follow the 80/20 rule.

 What’s the best way to generate leads for you these days, and can you share a technique?

-Right now we’re heavily engaged in Twitter to generate leads.
+Right now we are heavily engaged in Twitter to generate leads.

-It’s also not dependant on having a large marketing budget.
+It is also not dependent on having a large marketing budget.

-It’s a great way to generate leads but it’s important that you have something of value to send prospects to.
+It is a great way to generate leads but it is important that you have something of value to send prospects to.
 Some kind of lead capture page that has a high value offer on it.
 The free campaigns inside of MLSP are perfect for this.

 What is your favorite book right now and why?